Company InformationCorporate Governance

 - Regulations and other systems for the management of the risk of losses of the Company and subsidiaries

 - The Company has established a risk management system based on the Risk Management Regulations.
-The president has appointed a chief administrator of risk management, and the chief administrator of risk management is required to strengthen and enhance the risk management of the Company and subsidiaries.
+The chief administrator of risk management (the Company President) shall engage in the overall management of management risks for the Company and its subsidiaries.

-- The Company shall establish the Risk Management Committee, led by the president, to recognize and manage the management risks of the Company and subsidiaries.
-The Management and Financial Risk Committee, the Business Risk Committee, the Disaster Risk Committee, the Information Management Committee, and the Compliance Committee shall be set up as individual committees under the Risk Management Committee.
-The activity status of these individual committees must be reported to the chief administrator of risk management and submitted as necessary to the Risk Management Committee and the Board of Directors.
+- The Company shall establish a Risk Management Committee to recognize, analyze and control management risks in the Company and its subsidiaries.
+The Management and Financial Risk Committee, the Disaster Risk Committee and the Information Risk Committee shall be established as individual committees under the Risk Management Committee.
+The head of each individual committee shall report promptly on its activities to the Risk Management Committee, and shall also submit a report to the chief administrator of risk management when deemed necessary by the head of the Risk Management Committee.

 - Systems to ensure that directors and directors, etc. of subsidiaries execute their duties efficiently